Blog

 Variable rate car loans mean you could pay less interest when rates go down.
 However, fixed-rate loans protect you when rates go up.

-How much your variable rate car loan is affected by cash rates depends on the specifics of your loan structure.
-Consider other car loan options when applying for financing while RBA rates change.
+How much your variable rate car loan is affected by RBA's Cash Rate depends on the specifics of your loan structure.
+Consider other car loan options when applying for financing while RBA's Cash Rate changes.
 Speak to a car loan finance broker to find out what loan products and interest rates are specifically available to you.

 Car Type